×

-In this post, I’ll give you the essential grammar know-how you need to form the Italian present continuous tense and use it in real-world speech or writing.
+Let’s go over all the essentials you need to form the Italian present continuous tense and use it in real-world speech or writing.

+We use the present continuous (also called the present progressive) to say what’s happening right now.
 It corresponds to the English verb ending “-ing” used with the present tense of “to be,” as in, “I am reading.”
-In Italian you may’ve already seen or heard it with verbs ending in –ando and –endo.

-The drawback is that it’s just not used as much as the other Italian tenses; you should only employ the present continuous for things happening right now.
-More often, when talking about the present, you simply use the regular present tense.
+You should only employ the present continuous for things happening right now.
+More often, when talking about the present, you simply use the regular present tense (also called the present indicative).

 How to Form the Italian Present Continuous

-To make the present continuous, you first need the helper verb stare, which in other contexts can mean “to remain” among other definitions, but here will work something like the English helper verb “to be.”
+To make the present continuous, you first need the helper verb stare.
+In other contexts, stare can mean “to stay” (among other definitions), but here it works something like the English helper verb “to be.”
 Its conjugation is irregular:

 cant- + -ando = cantando (singing)